 You will be in Antananarivo, Madagascar approximately two to three months.
 Our representatives will walk you through the entire process in Antananarivo, culminating in your child’s visa from the US Consulate.
 Small World Representatives will accompany you to the airport for your departure from Madagascar back to your home with your child.

-For any further questions concerning our Madagascar program please contact the Madagascar Program Director Jimbo Savley at email@example.com.
+Under no circumstances shall permitted or required contributions be remitted as payment for the child or as an inducement to release the child.
+For any further questions concerning our Madagascar program please contact the Madagascar Program Director Wade Williams at firstname.lastname@example.org.

 The age requirement for our Madagascar program is that each applicant be at least 25 years old and one of them at least 30 years of age while generally not more than 40 years older than the child.
 There is no firm restriction on the age limit, but it is subject to a case by case review by the Central authority in Madagascar if the applicant is more than 40 years older than the child.